 These gardens can usually accommodate most plants, as they provide enough sunlight without getting as hot as south-facing gardens.
 So, get creative with a mixture of all the above.

 Choosing plants for shady areas

 There is light-dappled shade and pitch-dark shade – and every level of shade in between.
 Plants that do well in light shade are more common that you might think; hydrangea, viburnum, paeonia and even some roses.
-Plants for dense heavy shade are much more difficult and often not as exciting; aucuba, vinca, ferns and hosta are all worth considering – they’ll give the space plenty of greenery and substantial ‘body’, as some can be quite large.
+Plants for dense heavy shade are much more difficult and often not as exciting, though still good for working into your garden design; aucuba, vinca, ferns and hosta are all worth considering – they’ll give the space plenty of greenery and substantial ‘body’, as some can be quite large.

 Often shade goes hand in hand with dryness, as large trees take up lots of water and nutrients so shady areas can take longer to establish, so patience is vital.

 Choosing plants for sunny – and hot – patios

 Sun-loving plants outnumber shade-loving ones in garden centres as they tend to be those that have the most colour.
 The world is almost your oyster here if you’re lucky enough to have a garden that benefits from sun all day.
 Look out for lavandula, salvia, penstemon, roses, geraniums, verbena and herbs, which all like sun.

 How to create a successful planting scheme

 Always bear the rule ‘right plant, right place’ in mind; also, plant in bulk numbers for maximum impact.
 Group plants in threes or fives or if you have more room multiples of odd numbers to create broad swathes of colour.
 Don’t be afraid to fill gaps in beds with plants and flowers – the most beautiful beds, borders and pots are teaming with colour and multiple heights.